< Browse to Previous Essay | Browse to Next Essay >

 Whidbey Island, the largest island in Puget Sound, is approximately 45 miles long, 10 miles across at its widest point and one-and-a half miles at its narrowest.
-The island has a total area of 235 square miles and boasts five state parks, eight large lakes and 200 miles of shoreline.
-It is the second largest island in the continental United States, the largest being Isle Royale in Lake Superior.
+The island boasts five state parks, eight large lakes and 200 miles of shoreline.
 Narrow necks of land at Penn’s Cove and Holmes Harbor on Saratoga Passage divide the island into three distinct areas referred to as North, Central, and South Whidbey.
-State Route 20 connects Whidbey Island to the mainland west of Anacortes via the Deception Pass and Canoe Pass bridges and bisects Deception Pass State Park, a 4,134-acres marine and camping park encompassing the northern tip of Whidbey Island.
+State Route 20 connects Whidbey Island to the mainland west of Anacortes via the Deception Pass and Canoe Pass bridges and bisects Deception Pass State Park, a 4,134-acre marine and camping park encompassing the northern tip of Whidbey Island.
 The bridges were financed with funds from the federal Public Works Administration and the Washington Emergency Relief Administration, along with county funds, and were dedicated on July 31, 1935.
 The surrounding park was improved with Civilian Conservation Corps labor.
-The island is also serviced by two Washington State Ferry routes: Mukilteo-Clinton and Keystone-Port Townsend.
+The island is also served by two Washington State Ferry routes: Mukilteo-Clinton and Port Townsend-Coupeville (formerly named "Port Townsend-Keystone" for the unincorporated community on the west side of the island, some five miles from the city of Coupeville, where the terminal is located).
 According to the U.S. Census Bureau, in the year 2000, Whidbey Island had a population 58,211.

 The first settler on Whidbey Island was Thomas W. Glasgow, a farmer, who filed a land claim on what was to become Ebey’s Prairie in 1848.
 Glasgow was married to Julia, the daughter of Patkanim, chief of the Snohomish Tribe.
 After filing his claim in Olympia, Glasgow and a friend, A. B. Rabbeson, returned to island and found approximately 8,000 Indians from several Pacific Northwest tribes encamped at Penn’s Cove.
 Julia said the Indians had gathered for a grand council to discuss the incursion of incoming settlers into their traditional hunting and fishing grounds.
 She suggested that Glasgow and Rabbeson leave because their lives were in danger.
 Later, Julia joined Glasgow in Olympia where they were formalized their marriage and raised a family.
 The Glasgows never returned to Whidbey Island.